Course

 Course description

-This is a one semester course for students who need to improve their knowledge of algebra.
-Topics covered include: functions and relations, domain and range; algebraic techniques, factoring, exponents and radicals, polynomial and rational expressions; solving and graphing equations and inequalities in one variable; solving and graphing systems of equations; quadratic equations; graphing lines and parabolas; mathematical modeling; basic geometric formulas.
+This course is intended for students who need to improve their knowledge of algebra to continue with their mathematical studies (specifically, precalculus courses).
+Topics covered include: functions and relations, domain and range, algebraic techniques, factoring, exponents and radicals, polynomial and rational expressions, solving and graphing equations and inequalities in one variable, solving and graphing systems of equations, quadratic equations, graphing lines and parabolas, mathematical modeling, and basic geometric formulas.

 Course content